 SEC.
-65. Convening of the LUPC.- Within thirty (30) days from the effectivity of this Act, the Secretary of Socio-Economic Planning shall convene the LUPC.
+65. Convening of the NLUC. - Within thirty (30) days from the effectivity of this Act, the President shall convene the NLUC.

 SEC.
-66. Implementing Rules and Regulations.- Within sixty (60) days from the effectivity of this Act, the LUPC shall promulgate the rules and regulations to implement the provisions of this Act.
+66. Implementing Rules and Regulations. - Within six (6) months from the effectivity of this Act, the NLUC shall promulgate the rules and regulations to implement the provisions of this Act.
 Said rules and regulations shall be submitted to the Congressional Oversight Committee for approval.

 SEC.
-67. Congressional Oversight Committee on the Land Use Act.- There is hereby created a Congressional Oversight Committee composed of seven (7) members from the Senate Committee on Environment and Natural Resources and seven (7) members from the House of Representatives Committees on Natural Resources.
+67. Congressional Oversight Committee on the Land Use Act.There is hereby created a Congressional Oversight Committee which shall monitor the implementation of this Act.
+It shall be composed of seven (7) members from the Senate Committee on Environment and Natural Resources and seven (7) members from the House of Representatives Committees on Natural Resources.
 The Chairpersons of the Senate Committee on Environment and Natural Resources and the House of Representatives Committee on Natural Resources shall be the Chair and Co-Chair of the Congressional Oversight Committee, respectively.
-The other members from the Senate shall be appointed by the Senate President based on proportional representation of the parties or coalitions therein with at least one (1) senator representatives shall be appointed by the Speaker also based on proportional representation of the parties or coalitions therein with at least one (1) member representing the minority.
+The other members from the Senate shall be appointed by the Senate President based on proportional representation of the parties or coalitions therein with at least one (1) senator representing the minority.
+The other members from the House of Representatives shall be appointed by the Speaker also based on proportional representation of the parties or coalitions therein with at least one (1) member representing the minority.